syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 {% endtabs %}

 ![ASP.NET MVC Ribbon Control with custom launcher icon](./images/ribbon-customLauncher.jpg)

 ### Defining group collapsible state

-You can control whether a group can be collapsed or not during resize using the [IsCollapsible](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_IsCollapsible) property.
+The [IsCollapsible](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_IsCollapsible) property can determine whether a group can be collapsed or not during resize.
 By default, the property is set to `true`.
-If you want to prevent the group from being collapsed, you can set this property to `false`.
+To prevent the group from being collapsed, set the property to `false`.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}